Skip to content

 remote_config_dir: "/var/hyperledger/fabricx/fabric-ca/ca-org1/config"

-# Sets the server CA private key filename.
+# Sets the server CA private key path, relative to the Fabric CA config root.

 fabric_ca_server_ca_cert_file: ca-cert.pem